-Article 9(1) of the Industrial Competitiveness Enhancement Act (hereinafter referred to as the
+Article 7(1) of the Industrial Competitiveness Enhancement Act (hereinafter referred to as the

 "Enhancement Act") stipulates a system under which persons who intend to conduct new business activities may request confirmation of the interpretation of provisions of the law that stipulates regulations concerning the intended new business activities and related business activities, as well as ordinances based on the law (including notifications; hereinafter referred to as the "laws and ordinances" in this paragraph), and the presence or absence of application of said provisions to the new business activities and related activities (hereinafter referred to as the "Gray Zone Elimination System").
 This paragraph prescribes the administrative processes of the Gray Zone Elimination System.
-Reference shall invariably be made to the "Guide to the Use of the 'Special System for Corporate Field Tests' and the 'Gray Zone Elimination System' of the Industrial Competitiveness Enhancement Act" (Ministry of Economy, Trade and Industry, January 20, 2014) formulated by the Ministry of Economy, Trade and Industry (hereinafter referred to as the "Usage Guide" in this paragraph).
+Reference shall invariably be made to the "Guide to the Use of the 'Gray Zone Elimination System,' 'Regulatory Sandbox,' and 'Special Measures on Regulations for New Businesses'" (Ministry of Economy, Trade and Industry (METI), July 15, 2022) (hereinafter referred to as the "Usage Guide," including those after revisions by METI in this paragraph).